Tropical Fukaya Algebras: Proof of convergence for breaking maps

 Finally, we arrive at a contradiction by showing that the limit map is constant.
-The domain reparametrizations $\phi_{v,\nu}$ were derived from the stable map compactification, and so, there is at most a single marked point $z_{i,\nu}$ that is contained in each of the regions $B_{\eps_\nu}(\zeta_\nu)$.
-Therefore, the projection $\pi_P \circ \tiu : \C \to Z_{P,\C}$ either lies in the divisor $\bD$, or it has at most one intersection with the divisor $\bD$.
-Since $(\JJ_0,\bD)$ is a stabilizing pair for $\bX$, and the perturbation $\Pe$ is adapted to $(\JJ_0,\bD)$ neither possibilities can happen if $\pi_P \circ \tiu$ is non-constant.
+The domain reparametrizations $\phi_{v,\nu}$ were derived from the stable map compactification.
+It follows from the definition of the compactification there is at most a single marked point $z_{i,\nu}$ that is contained in each of the regions $B_{\eps_\nu}(\zeta_\nu)$.
+Therefore, the projection $\pi_P \circ \tiu : \C \to \XB_P$ either lies in the stabilizing divisor $D_P$, or it has at most one intersection with the divisor $D_P$.
+Neither possibility can happen for a non-constant map $\pi_P \circ \tiu$, since $(\JJ_0,\bD)$ is a stabilizing pair for $\XX$, and the perturbation $\ul{\Pe}$ is adapted to $(\JJ_0,\bD)$.
 Therefore, $\pi_P \circ \tiu$ is constant, and so the image of $\tiu$ lies in a single toric fiber $V_{P^\dual}$.
-The image $\tiu(\C)$ does not intersect boundary divisors of $V_{P^\dual}$, and therefore $\tiu$ is a constant map.
+The image $\tiu(\C)$ does not intersect torus-invariant divisors of $V_{P^\dual}$, and therefore $\tiu$ is a constant map.

-We now consider the case that the sequence of points with increasing derivatives converges to a nodal point $w_e$.
+We now consider the case that the sequence of points with increasing derivatives converges to an interior nodal point $w_e$.
 The sequence $z_\nu$ lies on the neck region